zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

         }
     }

-As you can see our ``BlogForm`` now accepts two parameters to give our form a name and to set a couple of options.
+As you can see our ``PostForm`` now accepts two parameters to give our form a name and to set a couple of options.
 Both parameters will be passed along to the parent.
-If you look closely at how we add the ``BlogFieldset`` to the form you'll notice that we assign a name to the fieldset.
-Those options will be passed from the ``FormElementManager`` when the ``BlogFieldset`` is created.
+If you look closely at how we add the ``PostFieldset`` to the form you'll notice that we assign a name to the fieldset.
+Those options will be passed from the ``FormElementManager`` when the ``PostFieldset`` is created.
 But for this to function we need to do the same step inside our fieldset, too:

 .. code-block:: php
    :linenos:
    :emphasize-lines: 9, 11

     <?php
-    // Filename: /module/Blog/src/Blog/Form/BlogFieldset.php
+    // Filename: /module/Blog/src/Blog/Form/PostFieldset.php
     namespace Blog\Form;

     use Zend\Form\Fieldset;

-    class BlogFieldset extends Fieldset
+    class PostFieldset extends Fieldset
     {
         public function __construct($name = null, $options = array())
         {